Skip to content

 To ensure the long-term sustainability of this project, we are introducing

-This fee will be required to be paid by all commercial users of the project.
+fee is required to be paid by all users of this project who generate revenue.

 You can [pay via GitHub Sponsors](https://github.com/sponsors/<YOURORGNAME>).